monsud/School/README.md

 The system must allow:

-Add course
+Add course,
-Add lessons to a course
+Add lessons to a course,
-Add students to a course
+Add students to a course,
 Mark those absent from a lesson

 The system must allow the following screen printouts:

--Course List
+Course List,
--List of lessons of a course
+List of lessons of a course,
--List of students enrolled in a course
+List of students enrolled in a course,
--Summary sheet of a lesson
+Summary sheet of a lesson,
--List of those present at a lesson
+List of those present at a lesson,
--Average attendance at a lesson
+Average attendance at a lesson,
--Average attendance at a course (average between lessons) -Percentage of attendance of a student in a course (course input, freshman) -List of courses to which a student is enrolled (matriculation input) -Average of students enrolled in courses
+Average attendance at a course (average between lessons), Percentage of attendance of a student in a course (course input, freshman), List of courses to which a student is enrolled (matriculation input), Average of students enrolled in courses